abraker-osu/mania-note-recorder/README.md

 3. Once git is installed, create a folder somewhere where the tool will reside in (desktop or documents, doesn't matter)

-4. In the newly created folder, in the address bar enter in "cmd".
+4. In windows explorer, go to the newly created folder.
+Then in the address bar enter in "cmd".
 A command prompt window should pop up.

 5. Run the following command.
 This will download the project:
 ```